Senparc/DPB/README.md

 Also when we published an open source project, we always support Demo / Sample and Documents.
 But it's really not every developer wants to read all of the code and sample project and documents.

-With DPB, you just need to put same marks into your code, such as `PDBMARK Keep` and 'PDBMARK_END', or configure a profile, then run DPB, it will build a new clearn-project into the Output Directory, just keep the code and files you want.
+With DPB, you just need to put same marks into your code, such as `DPBMARK Keep` and 'DPBMARK_END', or configure a profile, then run DPB, it will build a new clearn-project into the Output Directory, just keep the code and files you want.

 ## How to use

 ### Method 1: Build App by your own

-1. Install the PDB from Nuget into your project(or compile the source code): https://www.nuget.org/packages/DPB/
+1. Install the DPB from Nuget into your project(or compile the source code): https://www.nuget.org/packages/DPB/

 > Both your working prject or a new project are OK.